 Annotation selection is persistent, so the toolbar retains the current annotation type until another is selected.

-DocViewer will continue to receive additional feature enhancements over future releases as indicated in Canvas Release Notes.
+DocViewer will continue to receive additional feature enhancements over future releases as indicated by the docviewer tag in Canvas Release Notes.

 As originally released in Free-for-Teacher (FFT) and Beta environments, DocViewer included minimal accessibility included in all other document viewing and annotation applications.